Local Food Markets

-The highlight of any foodies calendar is the Abergavenny Food Festival on the 19th-20th September, well worth a taste.
+The highlight of any foodies calendar is the Abergavenny Food Festival usually held mid/end of September annually.
+Well worth a taste.

-This years Royal Welsh Show takes place from between the 21st and 24th July.
+Royal Welsh Show takes place usually mid/end of July.
 With 7,000 livestock, 1,000 trade stands and hundreds of activities and live shows for the whole family to enjoy.
 It is one of the best attended events of its kind in Europe.

 Additionally there are a large number of smaller agricultural shows on throughout the summer.